 What is UHD?

-Unlike QLED, which refers to display technology, UHD is about resolution—the number of pixels on the screen.
+UHD (Ultra High Definition) describes resolution.
+In other words, unlike QLED, which refers to display technology, UHD is about the number of pixels on the screen.
 This means you can have a UHD TV that uses QLED, OLED, or LED-LCD panel technology.
+Most 4K UHD TVs are 3840×2160, which is four times 1080p.
+The next step up is 8K at 7680×4320.
+According to the Global Growth Insights, over 85% of TV sets sold today support 4K UHD resolution, reflecting the technology's rapid market penetration.

 • QLED is a display technology developed by Samsung.